Stephen Yagman

-Stephen Yagman (born December 19, 1944) is an American federal civil rights lawyer, and general advocate.
-He has a reputation of being an advocate in cases regarding allegations of police brutality.
-He has argued hundreds of federal civil rights cases before a jury, and has been involved in over a hundred federal appeals.
+Stephen Yagman (born December 19, 1944) is an American federal civil rights lawyer, who also handles criminal defense and habeas corpus matters.
+He has a reputation for being an exceptionally zealous advocate in cases regarding allegations of police brutality.
+He has argued hundreds of federal civil rights cases before a jury, and has been involved in over a hundred and fifty federal appeals and certiorari petitions before the United States Supreme Court.

+Disbarred following a federal conviction for tax evasion, Yagman was later reinstated and continues his legal work.

 Youth, education and early career

-Stephen Yagman was born in 1944 in Brooklyn, New York to working-class parents.
-His father was a dental technician and his mother was a secretary.
+Stephen Yagman was born in 1944 in the Brighton Beach section of Brooklyn, New York to working-class parents.
+His father was a dental mechanic and his mother was a secretary.
 Yagman attended Abraham Lincoln High School.
 After attending the State University of New York at Buffalo, he then graduated from Long Island University in Brooklyn.

 Yagman received a B.A. in American History, with co-majors in philosophy and political science.
-He later earned an M.A. in philosophy from New York University, where his mentor was Professor Sidney Hook, and his master's dissertation was on the Fifth Amendment's self-incrimination clause.
+He later earned an M.A. in philosophy from New York University, where his graduate advisor and mentor was Professor Sidney Hook, and his master's dissertation was on the Fifth Amendment's self-incrimination clause.
 He attended Fordham University School of Law, receiving a J.D. in 1974, where he was on the dean's list and received the Jurisprudence Award of the Guild of Catholic Lawyers.
-During graduate school and law school, he taught (English, remedial reading, social studies, economics, and Spanish) in the New York City public school system in Harlem and Bedford Stuyvesant, in Title I schools, from 1967-74.
-From 1967 until their divorce in 1994, he was married to Marion R. Yagman, with whom he practiced law for many years after their divorce.
+During graduate school and law school, he taught (English, remedial reading, social studies, economics, and Spanish) in the New York City public school system in Harlem and Bedford Stuyvesant, in Title I (lower socioeconomic) schools, from 1967-74.
+From 1967 until their divorce in 1994, he was married to Marion R. Yagman, with whom he practiced law for many years (1978-2021).